mugoweb/ezpublish-legacy/update/README.md

 ==
 The lovestack fork has an eZ Publish extension called _legacy_2018_.
-It contains features that are considered old and unwanted in the core system of ezpublish ( _kernel_ or _lib_ feature).
-In most cases you don't want to enable this extension unless your project depends on the feature that is no located in the extension.
+It contains features that are considered old and unwanted in the core system of eZ Publish ( _kernel_ or _lib_ feature).
+In most cases you don't want to enable this extension unless your project depends on the feature that is now located in the extension.
 See the extension README.md file for more details